Vacuum-induced current density from a magnetic flux threading a cosmic dispiration in $(D+1)$-dimensional spacetime: Introduction

 Quantum field theory in nontrivial backgrounds provides a powerful framework to investigate how geome\-try and topology influence vacuum fluctuations and, consequently, observable physical quantities.
 It is well established that, even in locally flat spacetimes, boundary conditions and spacetime topology can induce nontrivial vacuum expectation values (VEVs) of physical observables.
 This phenomenon underlies a variety of effects, including the Casimir effect and vacuum polarization in the presence of gravitational or gauge fields~\cite{bordag2009advances, mostepanenko1997casimir, elizalde1995zeta, milton2001casimir}.

 Among the most extensively studied configurations in this context are spacetimes containing linear topo\-logical defects, such as cosmic strings~\cite{Vilenkin1994, Hindmarsh:1994re}.
 These objects, which may have been formed during phase transitions in the early universe, are characterized by a conical topology that modifies the spectrum of quantum fluctuations.
-As a consequence, vacuum expectation values of quantities like the energy-momentum tensor and current densities acquire nonzero contributions, even though the spacetime is locally Minkowskian~\cite{Braganca:2019mvj, Mota:2017slg, DeLorenci:2002jv, deFarias:2020xms, Braganca:2014qma, BezerradeMello:2014phm, DeLorenci:2002jv, BezerradeMello:2011sm, Saharian2007}.
+As a consequence, in an idealized zero-thickness cosmic string spacetime, vacuum expectation values of quantities such as the energy-momentum tensor and current densities acquire nonzero contributions, even though the spacetime is locally Minkowskian~\cite{Braganca:2019mvj, Mota:2017slg, DeLorenci:2002jv, deFarias:2020xms, Braganca:2014qma, BezerradeMello:2014phm, DeLorenci:2002jv, BezerradeMello:2011sm, Saharian2007}.

+Vacuum polarization effects in cosmic string spacetimes have been extensively investigated in the literature.
+Most analyses employ the idealized model of a zero-thickness cosmic string, which captures the nontrivial topology generated by the planar angle deficit while allowing for exact analytical treatments.
+However, more realistic descriptions based on strings with internal structure have also been considered.
+Examples include finite-core cosmic strings, Nielsen-Olesen vortices and magnetic flux tubes of finite radius, where the internal structure of the defect may give rise to additional vacuum polarization effects beyond those associated with the exterior geometry alone~\cite{Khusnutdinov:1998tf, Khusnutdinov:2004ux, BezerradeMello:2014phm, Koike:2024vhd, Graham:2025udo, Bordag:2001qi}.

+Different observables have been analyzed in these backgrounds, including the vacuum expectation values of the field squared, the energy-momentum tensor and induced vacuum currents.
+For local quantities such as $\langle \phi^2 \rangle$ and $\langle T_{\mu\nu}\rangle$, the ultraviolet divergences are of local origin and are removed through the standard renormalization procedure, whereas finite-core models may additionally contribute finite structure-dependent terms.
+Induced vacuum currents exhibit a qualitatively different behavior: the Minkowski contribution vanishes identically, and the resulting currents are determined entirely by the nontrivial topology and gauge structure of the background, as we will see in the present work.

 A natural generalization of the cosmic string geometry is provided by the so-called `cosmic dispiration', which consists of a combined topological defect incorporating both a conical structure, which can also be a disclination, and a helical distortion in the form of a screw dislocation~(see Ref.~\cite{Mota:2017slg, DeLorenci:2002jv} and references therein).
 This spacetime arises, for instance, in the framework of Einstein–Cartan theory and can also be interpreted as an effective geometry in condensed matter systems with line defects.
 The presence of torsion, associated with the screw dislocation, introduces qualitatively new features when compared to the pure cosmic string case, leading to richer vacuum polarization effects~\cite{Mota:2017slg, DeLorenci:2002jv}.